z4network/explorer/CONTRIBUTING.md

 # Contributor's Guide

 Thank you for your interest in contributing to the Solana Explorer project!
 This guide will help you understand how to contribute effectively, including testing protocol integrations, ensuring CI/CD passes, and handling security-related features.

+***Please do not submit one line PRs that upgrade CI workflows or dependencies unless they are related to bug fixes or performance improvements.*** If you have small changes you would like to see addressed, please file an issue instead.
+Thank you.

 ## Table of Contents